bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 x Inside the `Content` folder you will find all 5 components that make up the content of the application.
 The flow goes like this: `Content > Tabs > Tab` and `Content > Cards > Card`.
-Follow the directions in the `Content` component to get your data ready. x Go through the `Tabs`, `Tab`, `Cards`, and `Card` components following the instructions, and passing data and props to get the tabs and cards to appear on the screen.
-- Once the Tabs and Cards are rendering to the screen complete the `changeSelected` and `filterCards` functions in the `Content` component.
-- You should now be able to filter cards using your tabs!
+Follow the directions in the `Content` component to get your data ready. x Go through the `Tabs`, `Tab`, `Cards`, and `Card` components following the instructions, and passing data and props to get the tabs and cards to appear on the screen. x Once the Tabs and Cards are rendering to the screen complete the `changeSelected` and `filterCards` functions in the `Content` component. x You should now be able to filter cards using your tabs!

 ### Part II